BirdeeHub/make_minesweeper_tutorial/app/README.md

 --

 1 more thing.
 Recommended reading order for the Coding Tutorial aspect of this game.
+(It is also marked by comments)

-For the beginner, start with HowToCodeJava.txt
+- For the beginner, start with HowToCodeJava.txt

-Then play the game a couple times.
+- Then play the game a couple times.
 When the code says JButton, it means theres a button for it, so see the button first, and it will make more sense.

-Then read MineSweeper but dont think about what an EventQueue.invokeLater is too hard,
+- Then read MineSweeper but dont think about what an EventQueue.invokeLater is too hard,

-then OpeningWindow,
+- then OpeningWindow,

-then MainGameWindow but dont worry about zoom listener for now unless you want a headache,
+- then MainGameWindow but dont worry about zoom listener for now unless you want a headache,

-then Grid up through the end of the constructor,
+- then Grid up through the end of the constructor,

-then Minefield, then the rest of Grid except the zoom function and random toggle dark mode thing (which is the excercise at the end).
+- then Minefield, then the rest of Grid except the zoom function and random toggle dark mode thing (which is the excercise at the end).

-now read the zoom function on both MainGameWindow and Grid.
+- now read the zoom function on both MainGameWindow and Grid.

-Then ScoresFileIO, then ScoreEntry, then ScoresWindow.
+- Then ScoresFileIO, then ScoreEntry, then ScoresWindow.
 IO and Entry together are kinda like their own plugin that grid and scores window use.

-Now read toggle dark mode function of Grid
+- Now read toggle dark mode function of Grid

-instructionsWindow is really better viewed in the game.
+- instructionsWindow is really better viewed in the game.

 At the end, go to toggleDarkMode function in grid and there will be instructions for an excercise.